mikeygee/bip39/README.md

 ## Security considerations

-Choosing your own words is less secure than using a randomly generated mnemonic.
+Choosing your own mnemonic is less secure than using a randomly generated one.
 There is a greater chance an attacker can guess your phrase if it is not random.
 On the flip side, there is also a greater chance of remembering a custom phrase in case you lose your backups by accident.
 Overall, random is still better, but if you're willing to accept the tradeoffs, a custom mnemonic can be useful.
 It is another tool to have in the wide spectrum of security systems.